What is so special about the Rudrabhishekam at Sri Badrika Ashram?

 In this blog post, you will learn why the Mahashivratri event at Sri Badrika Ashram is unique.

-shivaya vishnu rupaya, vishnave shivrupine |
+shivya vishnu rupaya, vishnave shivrupine |

 yathantaram na pashyami ten tau dishtah shivam ||

-—Mahabharata, Harivamsha Parva: 2.125.29
+—Mahabharat, Harivamsha Parv: 2.125.29

-‘Sri ram ram rameti rame rame manorame |
+‘sri ram ram rameti rame rame manorame |

 sahasranama tat tulyaṃ ramanama varanane ||’